rayanamal/screentime-nixos/README.md

+### Warning!
+Currently systems with Wi-Fi connectivity as opposed to Ethernet may have spontaneous system shutdown issues, especially upon waking up from sleep.
+A fix is underway.

 Screen Time features for NixOS.

 For now, it's not a proper Nix package, just a bunch of configuration options along with a script.